WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/series/fanfare.md

 9. San Francisco Rock: Go Ride the Music
 10. San Francisco Rock at the Family Dog
 11. Gertrude Stein: When You See This, Remember Me
-12. Hansel and Gretel, broadcast on 1970-12-27, produced by Canadian Broadcasting Corporation, NET, and British Broadcasting Corporation. <br/>
+12. Hansel and Gretel, broadcast on 1970-12-27 by Canadian Broadcasting Corporation, NET, and British Broadcasting Corporation. <br/>
 13. Happy New Yves
-14. Earl Scruggs: His Family and Friends, broadcast on 1971-01-10, produced by Amram Nowak Associates. <br/>
+14. Earl Scruggs: His Family and Friends, broadcast on 1971-01-10 by Amram Nowak Associates. <br/>
 15. Cash!
 16. And Now All the Way from Bakersfield California, Merle Haggard
 17. Orpheus Then and Now